Pierson Middle-High School: Academics

 In the 2009 Newsweek magazine's annual list of the Top 1200 American High Schools, Pierson Middle-High School is ranked 676th.

 In 2015, Niche ranked Pierson Middle-High School 49th overall in New York State with an A+ overall rating.

 In 2015–2016, the Sag Harbor School District was designated as a Reward School by New York State Education Commissioner MaryEllen Elia.

 In 2015, Sag Harbor UFSD ranked #21 of all school districts on Long Island in average SAT score.

 In 2018, Pierson Middle School began offering a new course called “Preparing Learners for a New Tomorrow” or PLANT.
 This course asks students to assess the credibility of information, use quantitative reasoning, and "take ownership of their own learning.".

+In 2023, Pierson Middle High School adopted a cellphone ban in middle and high school.
+Students must use a Yondr pouch to secure their cell phones and smart watches at the start of each school day.
+The pouches are unlocked at dismissal.